Please use this identifier to cite or link to this item: https://geoscience.nt.gov.au/gemis/ntgsjspui/handle/1/67820

 Export to Endnote

-Title: Annual report of activities, 1973.
+Title: Annual report of Ngalia Basin Uranium JV activities for 1973.

 Title Holder / Company: Central Pacific Minerals